x1ao4/edition-manager-for-plex/README.md

 Using Edition Manager for Plex (hereinafter referred to as EMP), you can automatically retrieve information about movies and movie files and write the specified information into the Edition field, enriching the display functionality of movie information.
 With EMP, you can write the movie's Cut Version, Release Version, Source Version, Resolution, Dynamic Range, Video Codec, Frame Rate, Audio Codec, Bitrate, Size, Country, Content Rating, Audience Rating, or Duration into the Edition field.
 It also supports custom modules and custom sorting.

 All of this will be automatically handled by EMP, without the need to edit or modify filenames.
 This means you don't need to add Edition information to the filename in the format `{edition-Edition Name}`.
-EMP will automatically search for relevant information by scanning filenames and movie metadata, and then write the necessary information into the Edition field.
+EMP will automatically search for relevant information through filenames or the movie's metadata, and then write the required details into the Edition field.
 There are no specific requirements for naming files.

 You can use EMP to add extra display information to your movies according to your needs and preferences.
 We provide features for writing and removing Editions, allowing you to try any combination freely and remove all Edition information with one click at any time.
 Although Edition is an exclusive feature for Plex Pass, EMP allows you to use the Edition feature without a Pass subscription.